 Due to vastly different layouts between pages (such as Contact Us versus About Us), each of the pages has an external style sheet containing page-specific styles.
 This allows us to float divs in different places as necessary.

+However, the forms have a standardized style sheet: forms.css.
+This ensures that the basic structure (color, spacing, buttons, etc.) of each table is the same throughout the website.
+For page-specific elements, we have separate style sheets: catering.css, contact.css and signin.css.

 From a programming standpoint, we also decided to have separate css documents for troubleshooting.
 This way, if we know we need to change something specific to the template (header, footer or content layout) we look at the base.css file.
 Other page-specific changes can be quickly located in their respective files.
 It was a helpful design choice during the creation and testing of this website.